sib-utrecht/sib-voting/README.md

 At SIB-Utrecht we hold General Member Assemblies where members can vote.
 While this seems simple, we found no existing solution that:

-1. Is completely anonymous, with zero tracking of user.
+1. Is completely anonymous, with zero tracking of users.
 Or at the very least, GDPR compliant.
 2. Is free or almost free.
 3. Allows members to vote a second time if they are authorised.